microsoft/CNTK/Documentation/Documents/Configuration Files.md

 consists of some unique setups as follows:

 The LUSequenceReader assumes that the last column is the label and all other columns are inputs.
-The beginning and ending of a sentence are specified using beginning and ending symbols.
-In the above example, they are BOS and EOS, respectively, for the beginning and ending symbols.
+The beginning and end of a sentence are specified using beginning and ending symbols.
+In the above example, they are BOS and EOS, respectively, for the beginning and end symbols.

 The LUSequenceReader has some unique setups as follows:

 -   wordContext – this specifies a context window.
 For example, wordContext=0:1:2 specifies a context window of 3.
 In this context window, it reads input at a current time, the next time and the time after the next time.
 Another example would be wordContext=0:-1.
-In this example, LUSequencReader reads a context window of 2 that consist of the current input and the immediate last input.
+In this example, LUSequencReader reads a context window of 2 that consists of the current input and the immediate last input.

 -   Nbruttsineachrecurrentiter – this specifies the maximum number of sentences in a minibatch.